grafana/grizzly/docs/content/configuration.md

-grr config set synthetic-monitoring.stack-id # Grafana stack ID grr config set synthetic-monitoring.metrics-id # Metrics instance ID grr config set synthetic-monitoring.logs-id # Logs instance ID grr config set synthetic-monitoring.region # Region of your backend address.
+grr config set synthetic-monitoring.stack-id # Grafana stack ID grr config set synthetic-monitoring.metrics-id # Metrics instance ID grr config set synthetic-monitoring.logs-id # Logs instance ID grr config set synthetic-monitoring.url # Synthetic Monitoring instance URL
 ```
 Your stack ID is the number at the end of the url when you view your Grafana instance details, ie. `grafana.com/orgs/myorg/stacks/123456` would be `123456`.
 Your metrics and logs ID's are the `User` when you view your Prometheus or Loki instance details in Grafana Cloud.
+You can find your instance URL under your Synthetic Monitoring configuration.

 ## Configuring Targets
 Grizzly supports a number of resource types (`grr providers` will list those supported).
 Often, however, we do not